manami-project/anime-offline-database/README.md

 # anime-offline-database ![CI build status](https://github.com/manami-project/anime-offline-database/workflows/Check%20JSON%20files/badge.svg "CI build status: Check JSON files")
-The purpose of this repository is to create an offline database containing anime meta data aggregated by different anime meta data providers (such as myanimelist.net, anidb.net, anilist.co and kitsu.io) and allow cross references between those meta data providers.
+The purpose of this repository is to create an offline database containing anime meta data aggregated by different anime meta data providers (such as myanimelist.net, anidb.net, kitsu.io and more) and allow cross references between those meta data providers.
 This file is supposed to be used by and created for [manami](https://github.com/manami-project/manami).

 **The goal is to deliver at least weekly updates.**

 ## Statistics
-Update **week 25 [2020]**
+Update **week 26 [2020]**

-The database consists of **24321** entries composed of:
+The database consists of **24369** entries composed of:
-+ 17244 entries from myanimelist.net
++ 17262 entries from myanimelist.net
-+ 15191 entries from kitsu.io
++ 15201 entries from kitsu.io
-+ 14329 entries from notify.moe
++ 14358 entries from notify.moe
-+ 13012 entries from anilist.co
++ 13048 entries from anilist.co
-+ 11224 entries from anidb.net
++ 11229 entries from anidb.net

 Missed updates:
 + **2020:** 0 _(so far)_